This page simply records the songs sung, and the homework assigned,

 Here Comes the Sun.

-Amazingly we reached the end in our final run through, but we have yet to learn the outro.
+Amazingly we reached the end in our final run through, but we have yet to learn

 Now that we have reached the end, please study your MP3s and learn the words.